jitesh-cloud/Dynamic-Programming-Python/README.md

 # Dynamic-Programming-Python
-This is the program for those who are interested in learning Dynamic Programming and understand how memoization technique works in programming in Python.
+This is the module for those who are interested in learning Dynamic Programming and understand how memoization technique works in programming in Python.